New to IOSH? Have a read through our membership FAQs.

 What category of member will I become when joining IOSH?

-All new members are welcomed initially as Affiliate Members.
+All new members with the exception of eligible Student members, are welcomed initially as Affiliate Members.
 The cost for your first year of membership is £191.
 This includes a one-off administration fee.
 Once you’ve joined we’ll review your qualifications and experience.
 If appropriate we’ll recommend that you’re transferred to either Associate, Technical or Graduate membership.
 If the committee ratify this recommendation then no additional costs for subscription are incurred.

 Find out more about changing your membership category.